rathorejaimalbanna/BookWise/README.md

  # Book Viewer App
-This is a simple React application that allows users to view information about books fetched from an external API.
+This is a React application made using redux toolkit and react bootstrap that allows users to view information about books fetched from an external API.

 # Hosted Link
 https://bookwise-ea981.web.app/

 # Features
 Display book title, author, availability, description, and published date.
+Login/Logout
+Add products to cart
+Remove products from cart
+Increase product quantity
+Order products from cart
 Responsive design.
 Fetch book data from the Google Books API.